 HCA: What’s a typical working day like for you?

 Brandi: My day always starts with the handover, there are times when I may not get handover because none of my allocated patients has returned to the ward.
 After the handover, I read their charts and organise a schedule, so I know when observations and medications are due.
 I make sure the patient is stable, their dressings are dry and intact and I check any IV lines or drains the patient may have.

 Depending on the time of day I work my routine could be different.
-In the mornings, I help the patient shower and make their beds, in the evening I will help the patient settle for bed and most overnight patients are back from theatres, so I perform regular checks and make sure all their paperwork is in order.
+In the mornings, I help the patients shower and make their beds, in the evening I will help the patients settle for bed and most overnight patients are back from theatres, so I perform regular checks and make sure all their paperwork is in order.

 HCA: How has Nursing in Australia developed your skills and experience as a Nurse?